rajatrao-13/rajatrao-13.github.io/_posts/2020-06-21-HackTheBox-ServMon.md

 -> `Step 3: Create Payload`

-As per the exploit poc, we are supposed to create a `.bat` consisting of the below payload and add as an external script to `NSClient++`.
+As per the exploit poc, we are supposed to create a `.bat` consisting of the below payload and add as an external script to `NSClient++` service.

 ```yml
 @echo off